silvioprog/brookframework/README.md

 # Development of the new Brook framework.

-This new version will be called Tardigrade and made under [libbrook](https://github.com/risoflora/libbrook/tree/new_api) library.
+The new version will be called Tardigrade and made under [libbrook](https://github.com/risoflora/libbrook/tree/new_api) library.

 # Supported platforms: